AikyamLab/regtext/README.md

                --ckpt-dir <path-to-checkpoint-directory>
 ```

-## Example Use Cases
-- **Protecting Public Data:** Safeguard sensitive datasets from unauthorized use in LM training.
-- **Compliance with Data Protection Laws:** Facilitate adherence to GDPR and similar regulations by preventing unauthorized data exploitation.
-- **Research Applications:** Explore the impact of unlearnable datasets on various language models.

 ## Contributing
 We welcome contributions to enhance RegText!
 If you have suggestions or find issues, please submit a pull request or open an issue in this repository.